 Every so often, a story hits the local newspaper of a house fire caused by a gas water heater.
 Generally, the fire starts by flammable materials left lying to close to the tank.
 Some people get a little nervous just hearing the gurgling sound the water heater makes, thinking that it will explode at any moment.
-There are dangers involved with gas water heaters, but these can be avoided with extra caution on the homeowner's part.
+There are dangers involved with gas water heaters, but these can be avoided with regular water heater maintenance and extra caution on the homeowner's part.

 Explosions of gas water heaters can happen for two reasons.
 In new gas water heaters, the bottom is sealed, so there is less chance of vapors getting to the flame.
 In older gas water heaters, there was no seal, and the bottom was virtually open, posing an explosion risk.
 Another reason for explosion of a gas water heater is a faulty pressure relief valve.
 If this is not working properly, pressure will build up on the inside of the tank until it can hold no more, resulting in explosion.
 Never, under any circumstances, cap a pressure relief valve.

 Gas appliances, including gas water heaters, can also experience gas leaks over time.
 One little spark can cause an explosion in your home.
 If you smell gas, get out of the home and contact the gas company immediately.
 They can check for the presence of gas and determine if you need to make repairs.

 Preventing Gas Water Heater Dangers

 To help prevent accidents related to gas water heaters, be sure that the water heater is properly vented.
 Put carbon monoxide detectors throughout your home to alert you if the levels should become dangerous.
 Keep the area around and near the gas water heater clean, using plain water, if possible.
 Chemicals found in cleaners may be a dangerous mix with gas fumes coming from the water heater.
 Also keep the area clear of combustible or flammable materials.
 Do not store or use any type of chemicals near the water heater.